ZyironChain/ZyironChain-Dev/README.md

 Blockchain Fundamentals: Proof-of-Work (PoW), UTXO model, and Merkle trees for transaction validation and block integrity.

-a 5 database system to ensure scalability and speed
+A 5 database system to ensure scalability and speed

 Dyamic block sizes 1-10 mb depending on network traffic TPS estiamte 7-150